-Exclusive buyer brokerage: A brokerage which has exclusive contracts to assist buyers in house purchases.
-All contracts in this office are with buyers, so that the brokerage is not at risk of dual agency with a buyer and seller client in competing negotiation on a house purchase and sale.
+Exclusive buyer brokerage: A brokerage which has exclusive contracts to represent buyers in house purchases.
+All clienta in this office are buyers, so that the brokerage is not at risk of dual agency with a buyer and seller client in competing negotiation on a house purchase and sale.

-Dual agency: When a brokerage has fiduciary responsibility and confidential information regarding both sides in a contract negotiation on a house purchase and sale.
+Dual agency: A brokerage that holds fiduciary responsibility and confidential information regarding both sides in a contract negotiation on a house purchase and sale.

 Disclosed dual agency: When a brokerage informs all clients that they have conflicting fiduciary responsibilities regarding two or more clients who have competing interests on a contract.